uchicago-dsi/climate-cabinet-campaign-finance-tracker/src/utils/README.md

 In particular, individuals are classified based on their employment by fossil fuels companies, and organizations are classified by their names, prioritizing high profile corporations/PACs and those which were found by a manual search of the largest donors/recipients in the dataset

+## Company Classification Utils
+### classify_fff_data.py
+These functions clean, standardize, and merge Fossil Fuel Funds data that has label classifications for fossil fuel or clean energy.
+Also performs record linkage to dedupe and creates unique ids for each company.

+### classify_infogroup_data.py
+These functions clean, standardize, and merge InfoGroup data.
+It cleans the large 2023 InfoGroup text file and subsets the data with SIC codes that are relevant to fossil fuel or clean energy.
+Also performs record linkage to dedupe and creates unique ids for each company.

+### merge_transform_company_data.py
+These functions merge the FFF and Infogroup data and transforms the df to create a reference to InfoGroup's parent company UUID if found.